Skip to main content

 • People are likely to move during spring, and summer before school starts

-To get a good idea of how much you should sell your house for, find out how much comparable homes sold for in your area (known as "comps").
-To ensure that it's really comparable, a similar house should have sold within the past six months, be in the same neighborhood, and be similar in terms of age, size, and number of rooms.
+To get a good idea of how much you should sell your house for, find out how much comparable homes sold for in your area.
+These are known as "comps".
+To ensure that it's really comparable, a similar house should:

-To get a list of "comps", check websites, classified ads, and visit open houses.
-The National Association of Realtors publishes the Multiple Listing Service (MLS) which can also be good source of "comps".
+To get a list of comps, check websites, classified ads, and open houses.
+The National Association of Realtors publishes the Multiple Listing Service (MLS) which can also be a good source of comps.

 Step Three: Understand the Tax Consequences

 The profit you make on selling your house produces capital gains, subject to capital gains taxes.
-Fortunately, except for some exceptions, sellers can avoid paying capital gains taxes entirely, because under the Taxpayer Relief Act of 1997, individuals can exclude up to $250,000 in capital gains, and married couples can exclude up to $500,000 in capital gains.
-In practice, this means if you bought your house for $100,000 and sold it for $300,000, that $200,000 in capital gains is entirely tax free.
+Fortunately, except for some exceptions, sellers can avoid paying capital gains taxes entirely.
+This is because under the Taxpayer Relief Act of 1997, individuals can exclude up to $250,000 in capital gains.
+In addition, married couples can exclude up to $500,000 in capital gains.
+In practice, this means if you bought your house for $100,000 and sold it for $300,000, that $200,000 in capital gains is entirely tax-free.

-If the sale of your house will generate more capital gains than you can exclude under the Taxpayer Relief Act, then do additional homework to see if there is a better way to structure the sale of your house.
-For example, see FindLaw's article on the tax consequences for selling your house.
+If the sale of your house will generate more capital gains than you can exclude under the Taxpayer Relief Act, you may need to do some additional homework to see if there is a better way to structure the sale of your house.
+A good way to start is to check out FindLaw's article on the tax consequences for selling your house.

 Step Four: Decide To Hire a Realtor or Go It Alone

 Hiring a real estate agent can be expensive but is often worth it.
-Selling a house, even with an agent, is an exhausting process, and if you are the one stuck doing all of the paper work, and showing the house all on your own, it can be like taking on a second job.
-Expect a real estate agent to charge you around a 5-6% commission.
+Selling a house, even with an agent, is an exhausting process.
+If you are the one stuck doing all the paperwork, as well as showing the house all on your own, it can be like taking on a second job.
+Expect a real estate agent to charge you around a five to six percent commission on the final sale price.

-If you have a background in finance, are organized, and have an understanding of the legal issues involved, you always have the option to go it alone.
+If you have a background in finance, are organized, and understand the legal issues involved, you always have the option to go it alone.
 Be aware, however, that it takes a surprising amount of time and energy to sell a house, so make sure you have plenty of both to spare.

 Step Five: Fix Up Your House